jupyter-datascience/reproducible-science/README.md

   │   │   ├── smartcdp-mac
   │   │   └── smartcdp.exe
   │   └── lib
-  │   └── miniconda3              <- environment for miniconda3 (all deps are installed into the directory, such choppy-pipe, choppy-report etc.)
+  │   └── miniconda3              <- Environment for miniconda3 (all deps are installed into the directory, such choppy-pipe, choppy-report etc.)
   ├── bin                         <- Your compiled model code can be stored here (not tracked by git) ├── config                      <- Configuration files, e.g., for doxygen or for your model/scripts/tools if needed │   ├── choppy.conf.example